What do you do with a loaf of bread with a ‘Use by’ date of tomorrow? Make fun food!

 So in order not to waste food, I made French Toast Nutella Rolls with the bread yesterday!
 Ok I didn’t exactly use Nutella, but I used Ovomaltine, which I bought from Candy Empire for $10.80 and later found in Sheng Siong for $6.90.

-It’s really simple: choose your fruits (I had the freshest strawberries and bananas from PurelyFresh), spread a layer of Nutella or Ovomaltine on your bread, arrange the chopped fruits at the edge of the bread, roll it up and lightly press the seams down on your plate or work bench.
+It’s really simple: choose your fruits (I used strawberries and bananas), spread a layer of Nutella or Ovomaltine on your bread, arrange the chopped fruits at the edge of the bread, roll it up and lightly press the seams down on your plate or work bench.
 Dip in beaten egg and fry in a little olive oil.
 Rotate all sides with a pair of tongs till they’re just turning golden.

 My aunt and I had two flavours each and Jason polished off the last one.
 Leftover bread?
 No problem!
 This would be a fun activity to do with your kids or nieces and nephews.
 If you’re not into strawberries and bananas, you could also use blueberries, blackberries, apples and even cheese (chocolate and cheese is super yums)!
 Have fun rollin’!